kipr/botwebapi/README.md

 Bot Web API
 ===========

-Bot web API is a web-based interface for KIPR robot controllers.
+Bot Web API is a web-based interface for KIPR robot controllers.
 It allows user to, amongst others, create, edit and run programs, get sensor readings or control motors and servos.

 **Note:** This project is currently under development!